-Seals: Europe is Closing Its Eyes While Canada Wants to Keep Them Wide OpenPublished on 29 April 2013 News Releases by Senator Céline Hervieux-Payette (retired)
+Seals: Europe is Closing Its Eyes While Canada Wants to Keep Them Wide OpenPublished on 29 April 2013 News & Photos by Senator Céline Hervieux-Payette (retired)

 OTTAWA, April 26, 2013 – Senator Hervieux-Payette denounced the decision of the General Court of the European Union, which confirmed the moratorium on Canadian seal products unilaterally proclaiming that ‘the fundamental economic and social interests of Inuit communities’ are preserved.
 Interestingly, Inuit communities were at the forefront of the legal challenge on the European boycott and they state just the opposite- their economic and cultural futures are threatened.